Best Sports and Remedial Massage in Brisbane

 However, there is a growing body of research around the importance of social connection to health, happiness and wellbeing.

-• There are proven links between social interaction and lower rates of anxiety and depression
+• There are proven links between social interaction and lower rates of anxiety and depressesion

-• High social connection has been shown to increase our chance of longevity by 50%
+• High social connection has been shown to increase our chances of longevity by 50%

-• Connecting with others has been proven to stimulate chemicals in your brain that control mood and emotional regulation.
+• Connecting with others is proven to stimulate chemicals in teh brain that control mood and emotional regulation

 4. Prioritise Sleep